geraldhinson/geraldhinson.github.io/_posts/2025-05-15-TheDaringApacheEscape.md

 To her surprise and great alarm, she suddenly found herself surrounded by a group of women who proceeded to place their hands on her, and pray loudly intermingling English with what sounded to Liz like gibberish - all the while coaching her to ask God for a miraculous 'tongue' of her own.

-Liz was understandably terrified and, although she wanted to run, was being held so firmly by those praying/chanting/coaching that she could not escape.
+Having zero cultural context for what was happening, Liz was understandably terrified and, although she wanted to run, was being held so firmly by those praying/chanting/coaching that she could not escape.

 Most little girls would have dissolved into tears.
 Not Liz.